The Best Christmas Movies on Netflix Right Now

-The halls are decked, the season is jolly, and there are Jingle Jangles everywhere (seriously, what’s up with that this year?) — Christmastime is officially upon us, which means it’s time to get in the spirit with all your favorite holiday films.
-There’s no shortage of ways to find Christmas movies for your viewing pleasure — streaming services are stocked up on Christmas fare and you can always count on FreeForm for their 25 Days of Christmas, but Netflix remains the king of the streaming game, so we’ve put together a list of the best Christmas movies you can watch right now.
+The halls are decked, the season is jolly, and there are Jingle Jangles everywhere — Christmastime is officially upon us, which means it’s time to get in the spirit with all your favorite holiday films.
+There’s no shortage of ways to find Christmas movies for your viewing pleasure — streaming services are stocked up on Christmas fare and you can always count on Freeform for their 25 Days of Christmas, but Netflix remains the king of the streaming game, so we’ve put together a list of the best Christmas movies you can watch right now.

 Whether you’re looking for Old Hollywood, animation, horror, or a nostalgic classic, Netflix has a little bit of everything this year.
 Check out our rundown of the best Christmas movies on Netflix below.